 This is also why many programs include specific nutritional and herbal combinations of products.
-These are giving to help support the detoxification pathways during the Phase I and Phase II processes.
+These are used to help support the detoxification pathways during the Phase I and Phase II processes.

 What actually happens in your body when you detox?

 During Phase I a special enzyme called P450 located in the liver converts fat loving toxins into intermediate substances that are more water-soluble.
 These can then be excreted through urine.

 In Phase II of the process the intermediate substances that still need to be further converted go through a series of reactions involving other enzymes so they can finally be eliminated from the body.
 These are called conjugants and include; glucuronic acid, sulfate, glutathione, glycine, taurine and methyl groups.
-You can read more in-depth about this process at my post Ten Signals Your Liver is Telling You to Detox
+You can read more in-depth about this process at my post Ten sIgnals your liver needs to detox

 Certain vegetables and fruits are especially good to include during a detox are; asparagus, broccoli and other cruciferous vegetables, as well as avocado, spinach, garlic and essential fatty acids.

 Increasing green foods such as Spirulina, chlorophyll is also helpful as these help remove toxins.
 In general eating as much organic produce as you can and drinking 50 + oz. of filtered water is a must.

-There are also many herbs that are wonderful during a detox that help support the liver as well as bind to toxins so they can be removed more effectively.Usually animal protein sources are reduced and on some programs eliminated altogether for a period of time.
+There are also many herbs that are wonderful during a detox that help support the liver as well as bind to toxins so they can be removed more effectively.Usually animal protein sources are reduced and on some programs may be eliminated altogether for a period of time.